-Crude oil and natural gas prices trended downward through the first half of Fiscal Year 2019, however in the latter half of Fiscal Year 2019 prices recovered and have remained stable through the first half of Fiscal Year 2020.
-Production growth has continued despite lower average oil prices.
-This production growth is anticipated to continue for the remainder of Fiscal Year 2020 resulting in increasing revenue inflows to the General Fund.
-According to CREG, over the course of a Fiscal Year, a \$1.00 change in the price of oil generally results in a \$20 million direct change in the State's General Fund revenue and a \$0.10 change in the price of natural gas generally results in a \$14 million direct change in the State's General Fund revenue.
-The State entered Fiscal Year 2019 with reserves equal to 19.1%, but was able to end the
+According to CREG, over the course of a Fiscal Year, a \$1.00 change in the price of oil generally results in a \$22 million direct change in the State's General Fund revenue, and a \$0.10 change in the price of natural gas results in a \$16 million direct change in the State's General Fund revenue.
+The State entered Fiscal Year 2020 with reserves equal to 28.9 percent but was able to end the Fiscal Year with reserves at 35.4 percent.

-Fiscal Year with reserves at 28.9%.
-Fiscal Year 2020 had a General Fund target of 20% and is anticipated to end with 34% reserves.
 The annual distributions to the State General Fund from the two permanent funds have been increasing significantly in recent years, which helps to offset some of the volatility of revenue from current oil and gas production.